ethicalpunk/andromeda/README.md

 # Andromeda
 A script that sniffs ip packets and filters them according to your input.
-Originally made to make IP grabbing easier in online games.
+Originally made to make IP grabbing easier in online games for people that have no IT expertise.

 Installation
 ============